Hazardous Waste Management

 - Waste reduction requirements

 Students can take up to six months to complete the hazardous waste management specialist course.
 The course culminates with an online exam, which students can take twice if necessary.
-Passing the exam with a grade of 80% or higher earns an official certification in hazardous waste management.
+Passing the exam with a grade of 80% or higher earns an official certificate in hazardous waste management.
 To maintain their credentials, students must recertify every three years.
 This course also meets your annual RCRA requirements for LQGs of hazardous waste.
 NASP is available for discounted pricing and can make this training site-specific for groups of ten (10) or more.

 Why Hazardous Waste Management Training Is Important